The property features a 3 bedroom homestead and two additional adjoining 3 bed self-contained rooms (total 5 bedrooms)

 Please refer to Photo Gallery above for pictures of facilities.

-The Homestead has a master bedroom (with view) queen bed and ensuite ,another bedroom with queen size bed (and view),Large built in robes.The Garden Room with 2 single beds and one trundle bed.These single beds can be combined into a King bed.There is a bathroom with bath and shower for the Garden Room and the other (view) bedroom.
+has a master bedroom (with view) queen bed and ensuite ,another bedroom with queen size bed (and view),Large built in robes.The Garden Room with 2 single beds and one trundle bed..There is a bathroom with bath and shower for the Garden Room and the other (view) bedroom.

-We have a 40 inch Samsung Full HD LED TV installed.There is Panasonic Blu Ray player connected by HDMI cable to it.
+We have a 55 inch Smart TV installed.There is a Panasonic Blu Ray player and TV sound bar

 Floodlights (energy efficient CFL or LED) now installed in the view and outdoor dining areas.Switches are located on the outside brick walls above the power points.